-- Violate the goals of the gas ban prohibition, allowing gas to be used in new buildings. - Harm the climate and make it harder to achieve our climate goals.
+Violate the goals of the gas ban prohibition, allowing gas to be used in new buildings.

-• Set a bad precedent for other cities as they seek to electrify their buildings, essentially greenwashing a technology that's powered by dirty gas.
+Set a bad precedent for other cities as they seek to electrify their buildings, essentially greenwashing a technology that's powered by dirty gas.